Delaware • New Jersey • Pennsylvania

-The SPW program, initially adopted by the DRBC in 1992 and expanded in 1994 and 2008, is designed to prevent degradation in streams and rivers where existing water quality is better than the established water quality standards through stricter control of wastewater discharges and reporting requirements.
+The SPW program, initially adopted by the DRBC in 1992 and expanded in 1994 and 2008 (see below for detailed history), is designed to prevent degradation in streams and rivers where existing water quality is better than the established water quality standards through stricter control of wastewater discharges and reporting requirements.
 Currently, the entire 197-mile non-tidal Delaware River from Hancock, N.Y. to Trenton, N.J. is considered Special Protection Waters, three-quarters of which is also included in the National Wild and Scenic Rivers System.

 The program states that there will be no measurable change in existing water quality (EWQ) of SPW waters except towards natural conditions.
 This is accomplished by taking a watershed approach, looking also at the drainage area of the designated waters, and by regulating both point and non-point source discharges.
 It allows new or expanded pollutant loadings as long as they do not measurably change the existing water quality and considers the cumulative impacts of these loadings, rather than just looking at them individually.

 DRBC believes that these regulations establish an anti-degradation policy on the longest stretch of any river in the nation.
-Ensuring that the level of water quality in SPW is not degrading over time is the ulitmate goal of the program: the keep the water quality above existing standards, or, simply, to keep the clean water clean.
+Ensuring that the level of water quality in SPW is not degrading over time is the ultimate goal of the program: to keep water quality above existing standards, or, simply, to keep the clean water clean.

 - Map of 1992 SPW-classified area (pdf 313 KB)